Find Affordable College Courses

 17 Yearly Graduations

 University of Georgia is the 16th most popular school in the nation for students seeking a bachelor's degree in agricultural teacher education.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-The agricultural teacher education program at University of Georgia awarded 17 bachelor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 17 people received their bachelor's degree in agricultural teacher education from UGA.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 77% were women.

 #16